DaBaby: Artistry

+Music

 Charles Holmes of Rolling Stone described Kirk's flow as a "staccato, precise, and brutal rapping style, a syllable-crushing force delivered with such forward momentum it often gives the illusion that he starts rapping before the beat begins".
 According to Holmes, the most notable example of this effect is in his breakthrough hit "Suge".

 Speaking on his influences, Kirk has said he studied artists like Future, Lil Wayne and Kanye West, who he says "came up and consistently progressed".
 He further elaborated: "I've studied all the genius marketers throughout the rap game.
 I borrow from anybody with something to offer".
 Jeff Weiss of The Guardian favorably compared to Kirk to Busta Rhymes, Eminem, Missy Elliott and Ludacris, noting the similarities in their musical styles which include "inventive rap stylists unafraid to make videos full of funny parodies and rubber-faced camera goofs".
 According to Weiss, Kirk "reflects an anachronistic approach to the rap game.
 If the charts are filled with opiated threnodies about addiction and sadness, he eschews singing in favor of raps that could take your head off".
 Kirk has said "I can't sing, but I'll hit some notes here and there".